QuantEcon/lecture-source-py/source/rst/writing_good_code.rst

 These kinds of numeric literals in the body of your code are sometimes called "magic numbers".

-This is not a complement.
+This is not a compliment.

 While numeric literals are not all evil, the numbers shown in the program above should certainly be replaced by named constants.